The 10 Best Tape Measures

 video play icon

-This wiki has been updated 30 times since it was first published in April of 2016.
+This wiki has been updated 34 times since it was first published in April of 2016.
 As the old saying goes, "Measure twice, cut once."
 Avoid unnecessary headaches and make sure all of your calculations are accurate with one of these tape measures.
 We've included the standard type you're already familiar with, along with more modern, electronic digital options, in a range of prices to suit both home DIY-ers and professional contractors who demand a high degree of durability.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Stanley Powerlock Tape Rule